 SFAC received its authority via the Texas Administrative Code (Education Code; Chapter 54; Section 54.5062).

-As with other University Committees, Boards and Task Forces, the Student Fees Advisory Committee has by-laws to ensure they are operating in an effective way to meet their goals and responsibilities.
-For your reference, the SFAC By-laws are provided here.
+As with other University Committees, Boards and Task Forces, the Student Fees Advisory Committee governing documents ensure they are operating in an effective way to meet their goals and responsibilities.
+For your reference, you can view the SFAC Policies & Procedures.

 SFAC plays a very important role, making recommendations on behalf of all students at the University of Houston.
 Their recommendations directly affect campus life and the futures of many departments and programs.